Uplink03/elp-ip3100hr/protocol-dumper/README.md

 seem to be available for download anywhere.

 I'm hoping that one day somebody (if not me) will write some software that can do some minimal configuration on these cameras.
-I can't see all functionality being implemented because of at least a few roadblocks:

-* the password algorithm is probably crazy and the only way to figure it out is to disassemble the .exe
-* the camera frames don't appear to be encapsulated in a standard format and might as well just be raw H.264

 Changing the network settings with the default password should be achievable.
-It would be nice if the password algorithm were found too though.
+To generate a password hash see the `dahua_hash` package in this repository.